 Westcoast has identified potential facilities and landfills that can manage Project wastes.
-All waste being transported to licenced landfills or facilities will require written approval from the landfill operator (Table4-2).
-Approvals will be obtained and confirmed as the Project moves through its planning and preparation stages.
+All waste being transported to licenced landfills or facilities will require written approval from the landfill or facility operator (Table 4-2).
+Where necessary, approvals will be obtained and included as part of this WMP within Appendix D.